MR-KHILADI/UK-Population-Analysis/UK Population Analysis.md

     isles of scilly All  2251  2280  2324  2308

-#### Geography with Smallest Population for all the years :Isles of Scilly
+#### Geography with Smallest Population for all the years: Isles of Scilly

 ```python